ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 **Objectives:** Refactor application.

+Open `chat/sherlock/app/run.py` file.

 ```
 # Select the whole file.
 Send two prompts.
 Does this code violate SOLID principles?
+Does this code violate CUPID principles?
+How would you improve this code?
 What to refactor?

 # Select the whole file.
 Send one prompt.